LangStream/langstream/README.md

 kubectl apply -f https://strimzi.io/examples/latest/kafka/kafka-persistent-single.yaml -n kafka
 ```

+NOTE: If the `kubectl apply` times out then you should take a look at your cluster with `k9s -A` and probably wait.

 Deploy the SGAI Control Plane and the operator:

 ```
 helm install sga helm/sga --values helm/examples/simple.yaml --wait --timeout 60s
 ```

+NOTE: If the `helm install` times out then you should take a look at your cluster with `k9s -A` and possibly try with a larger timeout value.

 Port forward control plane and the gateway to localhost:
 ```